Designed for graduate students investigating international business.

 Last Updated: Sep 5, 2014

 Website published by the U. S. State Department.
 Background Notes include facts about the land, people, history, government, political conditions, economy, and foreign relations of independent states, some dependencies, and areas of special sovereignty.

-- Business Source Premier: Country Reports (EBSCO)
+- Business Source Complete: Country Reports (EBSCO)

 Search Tip: Click on [Country Reports] on the far right hand side of the screen and then keyword search for your country.

 Search Tip: Click on [Countries & Consumers] and select any of the categories.